xiumingxu/blockchain/README.md

  Documents for the implementation are in [client/README.md](client/README.md) and [server/centralServiceApp/README.md](server/centralServiceApp/README.md)

 ## Possible enhancements
+- Optimize performance on the client side (started with multithread implementation)
 - Server side: implement authorization process (started)
+- Get real data from a cryptocurrency server (currently assuming the same Merkle root while only updating nonces for all client requests)
 - Implement database connection based on different client IDs
-- Optimize performance on the client side (started with multithread implementation)

 # Copyright
 See [LICENSE file](LICENSE).